Close

 Joint Life Term Insurance

-Joint life plans insure two people under one policy, often spouses or partners.
-The death benefit is usually paid on the first policyholder’s death, with some plans continuing coverage for the survivor.
-It offers an economical way to ensure shared financial responsibilities are protected in case of unexpected loss.
+Two people, usually spouses or partners, are covered by a single joint life plan.
+The death benefit is usually paid out when the first policyholder dies, but some plans keep covering the survivor.
+It offers an affordable way to make sure that shared financial responsibilities are safe in case of an unexpected loss.

 Term Insurance with Riders